joshuadanpeterson/gloss/README.md

 ## Installation

-You can install Gloss via pip.
+You will soon be able to install Gloss via pip.
 Make sure you have Python 3.6 or higher installed.

 ```sh
 pip install gloss